 Charlotte Le Bon has a swift and warm filmmaking hand that balances the various expressionistic and mysterious elements present in this adaptation.
 If there’s one thing for sure, I will be looking forward to her next feature.
 As her skills are polished and her writing becomes even more swift, the possibility of her delivering yet another intriguing piece that misdirects the viewer is imminent.
 It had me swinging my inside feelings.
 This cinematic venture will have you thinking about those hot summer days, your first kiss, and even your first significant loss, and it’s all for the best.

-Falcon Lake premiered at the 2022 Cannes Film Festival’s Quinzaine des Réalisateurs on May 22, 2022.
+Falcon Lake premiered at the 2022 Cannes Film Festival ‘s Quinzaine des Réalisateurs on May 22, 2022.
 The film will be released in select US theaters on June 2, 2023, and digitally on June 13.
+Read our other reviews and film festival coverage and discover more must watch movies.